San Diego Partition & Property Dispute Lawyers

 Types of Partition

 California law recognizes two primary forms of partition.
 Partition by sale involves selling the entire property and distributing proceeds according to each owner's interest.
-This is the most common outcome, especially when physical division isn't practical.
+This is the most common outcome, especially when physical division is not practical.

 Partition in kind involves physically dividing the property into separate parcels, with each co-owner receiving their proportionate share.
-Courts prefer this method when feasible, but it's only practical for larger properties that can be meaningfully subdivided.
+Courts prefer this method when feasible, but it is only practical for larger properties that can be meaningfully subdivided.

 The Partition Process